NAME AND LOCATION

 3.9 Quorum.
-At an annual business meeting or special meeting of the members, a quorum shall consist of the voting members present.
+At an annual business meeting or special meeting of the members, a quorum shall consist of 20% of the eligible voting members.

 3.10 Rules of Order.
 The meetings and proceedings of TSAE shall operate according to Robert’s Rules of Order (Newly Revised) for parliamentary procedure, except as may be otherwise provided by these Bylaws.